 Under a neat, white stucco sheath, the Hudspeth County Courthouse is the Southwest's only in-use government structure made of adobe.
 It's a popular snapshot subject.
-A replica of old Fort Hancock—the last fort built to protect against Native Americans (1882–95)—is displayed.
+A replica of old Fort Hancock, the last fort built to protect against Native Americans (1882-95), is displayed.
+109 Millican.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience